Note: ME REX is an overture to Fall of Sin.

 “One final question remains,” I said.
 I stroked the left side of my face.
 There was a lightness expanding in that Kingdom.
 I was “dipping,” as those soldiers would say.
 Now I was being harried in the head with the grinding in my gut?

 My eyes dove into the crowd as if having been pulled on strings by rugged hands.
 This voice was tender.
 It was feminine.
 For the moment I was lifted from my cerebral anemia.

 I had no need to spy my audience to recognize their disbelief.
 Here was a woman who had given her voice and so spat on a man’s last word, stepping from the rear to the principle where a sea of bulls towered.

 The coals glowed.
 The fire fluttered with vivified heat.
 So Nature approved of this one, and I could see why.
 She stopped a single pace from the pit.

 “What is your question, soldier?”

-“I need to know, my king and conquistador, what’s a lie?
+“I need to know, my King and Conquistador, what’s a lie?
 I mean––” She shuffled her feet.
 It was but for a glancing second.
 She had them rooted into the turf with assurance, unlike her manly predecessor.
 “A true lie.
-What is a true lie, Commissar?”
+What is a true lie, Comissar?”